On integrable field theories as dihedral affine Gaudin models: Examples of non-ultralocal field theories

 \subsubsection{One-parameter deformations}

 Let $\g$ be a finite-dimensional complex Lie algebra equipped with (anti-)automorphisms $\sigma \in \Aut \g$ and $\tau \in \bAut \g$ as in \S\ref{sec: coset}.

 To construct integrable deformations of the $\ZZ_T$-graded coset $\sigma$-model we proceed as we did in \S\ref{sec: YB} for deforming the principal chiral model.
 Namely we will deform the divisor $\langle \t \rangle \D$, with $\D$ the divisor \eqref{sym space divisor} underlying the affine Gaudin model from \S\ref{sec: coset}, while preserving its $\langle \t \rangle$-invariance.
-There are two ways of splitting the double pole at $1$, either into two real points or into a pair of complex conjugate points, see Figure \ref{fig: coset complex} in the case when $T=3$, which we will also refer to as the real and complex branches respectively.
+There are two ways of splitting the double pole at $1$, either into two real points or into a pair of complex conjugate points, which we will also refer to as the real and complex branches respectively.
 We note, however, that moving the double pole in the divisor \eqref{sym space divisor} from $1$ to $r > 0$ amounts to a trivial rescaling $z \mapsto z' \coloneqq r^{-1} z$ of the coordinate on $\CP$ along with a rescaling of the formal field $\A^1_{\ul 1}$ appearing in \eqref{sym space formal Lax} by $r$, namely $\A^r_{\ul 1} = r \A^1_{\ul 1}$, cf. \cite{Delduc:2014kha}.
 It follows that the Poisson brackets \eqref{sym space PB} of the $\g$-valued classical fields remain undeformed except for a possible change in the level in front of the $\delta'_{\theta\theta'}$-term in \eqref{sym space PB b}.
 We shall therefore only consider one-parameter deformations.
 To build the deformation in the complex branch we start from the divisor

 where $\lambda \in \RR_{> 0}$ is the deformation parameter.
 In order to treat both branches at once we note that in both cases the divisor $\langle \t \rangle \D$ is of the form

 where $x_- \coloneqq x_+^{-1}$.
 When $x_+ \in \RR$ this corresponds to the real branch whereas $|x_+| = 1$ corresponds to the complex branch.
 In the notation of \S\ref{sec: affine Gaudin} we have $\Z = \{ x_+, x_-, \infty \}$ and $\Z' = \{ x_+, x_- \}$.